Total Credit Hours: 30

 6. Participation in the Comprehensive Examination can take place only during the final semester of study.

 7. Students must complete Praxis test for Reading Specialist and submit documentation of score prior to taking comprehensive exams.
+Passing Praxis II is required for graduation.

 8. Students who fail the Reading Comprehensive Examination on the initial attempt may, after one semester has elapsed, apply for re-examination.
 This second attempt shall be the final opportunity to participate in the Reading Comprehensive Examination.
 Should the student fail the second attempt, the degree will not be awarded.